Heckler & Koch G3: History

 In 1956, the Bundesgrenzschutz canceled their planned procurement of the CETME rifles, adopting the Belgian-made FN FAL as the Gewehr 1 (G1) instead.
-However, the newly formed West German Army (Bundeswehr) now showed interest and soon purchased a number of CETME rifles (7.62×51mm NATO chambering) for further testing.
-The CETME, known as the Automatisches Gewehr G3 according to German nomenclature, competed successfully against the Swiss SIG SG 510 (G2) and the American AR-10 (G4) to replace the previously favored G1 rifle.
+However, the newly formed West German military (Bundeswehr) now showed interest and soon purchased a number of CETME rifles (7.62×51mm NATO chambering) for further testing.
+The CETME, known as the Automatisches Gewehr G3 according to West German nomenclature, competed successfully against the Swiss SIG SG 510 (G2) and the American AR-10 (G4) to replace the previously favored G1 rifle.
 In 1956 the Bundeswehr started extended troop trials with 400 CETME rifles.
 Heckler & Koch made a number of changes to the CETME rifles.
 In January 1959, the Bundeswehr officially adopted the technically improved CETME proposal.
-The West German government wanted the G3 rifle to be produced under license in Germany; purchase of the G1 had previously fallen through over FN's refusal to grant such a license.
+The West German government wanted the G3 rifle to be produced under license in West Germany; purchase of the G1 had previously fallen through over FN's refusal to grant such a license.
 In the case of the G3, the Dutch firm Nederlandse Wapen en Munitiefabriek (NWM) held production and sales rights to the CETME design outside of Spain.
-To acquire production rights, the West German government offered NWM contracts to supply the German Air Force (Luftwaffe) with 20mm ammunition.
+To acquire production rights, the West German government offered NWM contracts to supply the West German air force (Luftwaffe) with 20mm ammunition.
 Production of the G3 was then assigned to Rheinmetall and Heckler & Koch.
 The latter company already had ties to CETME, and had worked to further optimize the CETME rifle for use with the full-power 7.62×51mm NATO cartridge (as opposed to the downgraded CETME variant).
 In 1969, Rheinmetall gave up production rights to the G3 in exchange for Heckler & Koch's promise not to bid on MG 3 machine gun production.
 Later in 1977, the West German government ceded ownership of G3 production and sales rights exclusively to Heckler & Koch.
-After obtaining these rights, Heckler & Koch initially had to pay the government 4 Deutsche Marks per rifle, despite having been awarded the contract by the German government.
+After obtaining these rights, Heckler & Koch initially had to pay the government 4 Deutsche Marks per rifle, despite having been awarded the contract by the West German government.